velopera/cscout-csmake-optimizer/README.md

-# cscout-optimizer
+# cscout-csmake-optimizer

-`cscout-optimizer` is a Node.js TypeScript tool that optimizes `make.cs` files by removing redundant processing blocks.
+`cscout-csmake-optimizer` is a Node.js TypeScript tool that optimizes `make.cs` files by removing redundant processing blocks.

 ## Installation